Residence Agreement Policies and Procedures

 Events on Balconies or Decks

 Due to safety and liability issues, student events are not permitted on balconies and/ or decks above occupied areas without written approval of the building management staff.
 This is not meant to preclude residents from enjoying the outdoor spaces attached to their rooms, apartments or houses, but to ensure the safety of those individuals as well as anyone below.
-Please exercise caution with regards to allowing the appropriate number of people in/on such a space, and with alcohol use.
+Please limit the number of people in/ on such a space and exercise caution with any alcohol use.

 Banners, Fliers and Posters

 Advertising and publicity materials (i.e. fliers, posters and banners) can be posted only on bulletin boards and only by members of the Stanford community.
 All fliers/posters must clearly identify the name of the individual or organization responsible for the content.
 They should be limited to one per bulletin board and be no larger than 11” x 17”.
 They must not block windows, doorways, or walkways.
+The individual who posted the materials is responsible for removing any fliers/posters after the event or opportunity being advertised.
 No one should cover or remove another’s flier, poster or banner.
 Student room doors are the purview of the resident(s) of that room.
 Contact the building management staff for instructions regarding how to hang materials without causing damage to the building.

 Operation of Unmanned Flying Vehicles